Special extension of the relativity of moving bodies: a case study: Lorentz transformations equations

 where the coefficients $a_{ij}$ depend on the movement.
-The general properties of homogeneity and isotropy of the space with the choice that the frame $S'$ moves in the x direction of $S$ with uniform velocity $v$ (without losing generality), such that the corresponding axes of $S$ and $S'$ remain parallel throughout the motion having coincided at $t=t'=0$ will give
+The general properties of homogeneity and isotropy of the space with the choice that the frame $\mathcal R'_n$ moves in the positive x direction of the frame $\mathcal R_n$ with uniform velocity $v$, such that the corresponding axes of $\mathcal R_n$ and $\mathcal R'_n$ remain parallel for all $n\geq0$ throughout the motion having coincided at $t=t'=0$ at the Step n for all $n\geq 0$, will reduce the equations (\ref{gen}), similar to the classical approach, to the transformation $T_n$ given by (\ref{E01}).

-Suppose that a light signal is emitted from the common center of the two frames at $t=t'=0$.
-Since the space $\mathcal E$ is expanding, then the observer in the frame $S$ will observe that the light travels in all direction in an expanding sphere, at the step n, given by